trybick/trybick/README.md

-### Hi there 👋
+### Hi, I'm Tim 👋

-Hi I'm Tim - I work as a JavaScript/React developer and also enjoy coding as a hobby.
+I work as a JavaScript/React developer and also enjoy coding as a hobby.
 Check out my projects and let me know if you'd like to collaborate :rocket:

 ### Currently working on:
 - [TV Minder](https://tv-minder.com/) (TV show tracker)